 |Cynar or other carciofo amaro

-Reminiscent of a genever manhattan served on the dry side with notes of Cynar.
+Reminiscent of a genever Manhattan served on the dry side with notes of carciofo amaro.

 Adapted from a recipe created by Tess Posthumus, Amsterdam, The Netherlands.
 Originally based on Bols Barrel Aged genever.

 Tess says, "I created this cocktail in honour of the Dutch Queen Beatrix abdicating the throne.
 She willingly resigned and passed the crown to her son, King Willem Alexander, but as the drink also comes in a coupe glass I thought the name 'Dutch Coupe' would fit perfectly.
 It's a slightly bitter drink with orange notes and genever based.